savss624/State-Farm-Distracted-Driver-Detector/README.md

 ![Scaling Method](https://amaarora.github.io/images/dwr.png)

 where α, β, γ are constants that can be determined by a small grid search.
-Intuitively, φ is a user-specified coeffi- cient that controls how many more resources are available for model scaling, while α, β, γ specify how to assign these extra resources to network width, depth, and resolution respectively.
+Intuitively, φ is a user-specified coefficient that controls how many more resources are available for model scaling, while α, β, γ specify how to assign these extra resources to network width, depth, and resolution respectively.

 Using this method, they have achieved a better accuracy than any transfer learning model for almost all the computer vision datasets and also with reduced FLOPS thereby making the model incredibly faster.

+### Layers Following EfficientNet
+* ***Batch Normalization Layer - so that pretrained weights of EfficientNetB3 on 'imagenet' won't suffer from covariant shift plus it speedsup the model training***
+* ***Dropout Layer - for Regularization purpose while training***
+* ***Dense Layer - output layer of 10 units with good old 'softmax' activation function***

+## Model Evaluation